MichaelZaniewski/Healthcare-Dataset-Generator/README.md

      - billing.csv
      - validation_summary.json

-    More info:
+### -- Seed Input
-   you can add a --seed clause
+- You can add a --seed clause in the generation code to regenerate a dataset previously created.
-   seed defaults to 42
-keying in the same patient count, zip count, date, and seed as someone else will produce the same dataset.
+- **What it does:** Sets the random number generator seed used across the pipeline (NumPy RNG).
+This controls stochastic choices like condition assignment, LOS draws, follow-up creation, charge variation, hospital/ZIP selection, etc.
+- With the same inputs (CLI args, ZIP pool, code version) and the same --seed, you’ll get the same dataset.
+The default seed if omitted is 42
+- How to use:
+    ```
+    python healthcare_dataset_generator.py   --patients 50000   --today YYYY-MM-DD   --zip-target 5800   --zip-pool-file ".\us_zip_pool_10k_with_state.csv"   --outdir ".\Dataset"   --seed 8
+    ```